Jon Fishman: Personal life

 Fishman and his five children live in Lincolnville, Maine.
 The family appeared on an episode of the Magnolia Network home restoration series Maine Cabin Masters in March 2018.
 He is a fan of the deathgrind band Cattle Decapitation and guested on their 2019 album, Death Atlas.

 Radio

 He has hosted a radio show on WBFY-LP, a community radio station in Belfast, Maine, since 2017.
 The show was originally called the Jonny B. Fishman Radio Show, but has since changed its name to The Errant Path.
 Fishman hosts the show weekly on Thursday evenings when Phish is not on tour.

 Politics

 Fishman was inspired by former Nirvana bassist Krist Novoselic to take action in his local elections.
-Fishman publicly endorsed Senator Bernie Sanders in both the 2016 and 2020 democratic primaries.
-Fishman cites Sanders leadership in Burlington and dedication to upholding the arts as primary factors for his support.
+Fishman publicly endorsed Senator Bernie Sanders in both the 2016 and 2020 Democratic primaries.
 In 2017, he was voted a selectman of Lincolnville, Maine.
 He did not run for reelection in 2020.